medavox/tuki-nuwa/text/3_grammar/philosophy.md

-Policy for filling the dictionary (done once while building the vocab, not adding new words generally): find a word from a language which is either widely spoken or has a lot of speakers, which can be simplified to fit tuki nuwa's phonotactics, and still be recognisable.
+Policy for filling the dictionary (done once while building the vocab, not adding new words generally): find a word from a language which is either widely spoken or has a lot of speakers, which can be simplified to fit Tokaja's phonotactics, and still be recognisable.

 If that fails, make up a new sound which is sufficiently distinguished from existing words.